Battle: Quatre Bras

 The French cavalry comprised Cuirassiers wearing heavy burnished metal breastplate and crested helmet, Dragoons largely in green, Hussars in the conventional uniform worn by this arm across Europe and Chasseurs à Cheval also dressed as hussars.

 The French artillery dressed in uniforms similar to the infantry, the horse artillery in hussar uniform.

-The Battle of Quatre Bras
+Map of The Battle of Quatre Bras

 The standard infantry weapon across all the armies was the musket.
 It could be fired a three or four times a minute, throwing a heavy ball inaccurately for only a hundred metres or so.
 Each infantryman carried a bayonet which fitted the muzzle of his musket.

 The four British rifle battalions (60th and 95th Rifles) carried the Baker rifle, a more accurate weapon but slower to fire.

 Throughout the Peninsula War and the Waterloo campaign the Duke of Wellington was plagued by a shortage of artillery.
 The British Army was sustained by the haphazard system of volunteer recruitment and the Royal Artillery was never able to recruit a sufficient number of gunners.
 Napoleon had exploited the advances in gunnery techniques of the last years of the Ancienne Regime to create his powerful and highly mobile artillery.
 Many of his battles had been won using a combination of the manoeuvrability and fire power of his guns and the speed of his columns of infantry, supported by the mass of his cavalry.

 At Waterloo, provided the infantry were able to form square they were impervious to cavalry attack because neither the British nor the French cavalry horses could be brought to ride through an unbroken infantry line.